Some of the links in this post may be affiliate links. See our disclosure for more info.

 4. You feel angry when your expectations are not met

 But we do not live in a perfect world, and with all the gifts and ambition in the world, you cannot control every factor.
-That is why it is important to adjust our mindsets to survive and thrive in such a world.
+That is why adjusting our mindsets to survive and thrive in such a world is important.

 5. You feel unsatisfied and unhappy with everything you have (or don’t have)

 The downside of ambition is that it often blinds us to the wonderful things and people we already have in our life.
 Maybe you want a bigger home or a more expensive car, but can you remember when you didn’t even have the home or car you have now?
 Maybe you wish you had more friends while disregarding the value of the friends you have now.

 There is always more to strive for, but for this reason, more can never truly satisfy us.
 It always leaves a hole that is impossible to fill.